 Botanically speaking the nectarine is a variety of peach.
 But eaten out of hand or served at the table, the nectarine is both more and less than the peach.

 Less: the nectarine is smaller than the peach; it is about the size of a plump plum.

 The skin of the nectarine is fuzzless which makes it more toothsome than the peach.
 At the same time, the nectarine’s firm flesh—though succulent—holds together better than a peach when bitten into or sliced.
 (The term peach and nectarine lovers use for a fruit that disintegrates at your lips is “melting.”
 The peach is more melting than the nectarine.)

 Besides eating out of hand, slice nectarines into pies, tarts, cobblers, compotes, fruit salads, or on to your breakfast cereal.
-Sounds like a peach!

 The name nectarine is derived from the Greek word nectar which means “sweet liquid.”
 That is a fair description of the nectarine’s juicy flesh: sweet.
 But it can sometimes also be tart and tangy.

 Nectarines can be freestone—the flesh does not cling to the pit—or clingstone; it does.